PavelVsl/oqtane.module.blogs/README.md

 A module should include a module.cs file which implements the IModule interface.
 This interface is used by the framework to load any metadata which is applicable to the module.
 See https://github.com/oqtane/oqtane.module.blogs/blob/master/Client/Module.cs

-In order to deploy a module
+In order to deploy/install a module you should modify the folder path in the https://github.com/oqtane/oqtane.module.blogs/blob/master/Package/pack.cmd file to match the location on your system where the Oqtane framework is installed.
+Then when you execute this file it will create a Nuget package and copy it to the specified location where the framework will automatically install it upon startup.

 # Example Screenshot